Advantages of ELISA for Accurate and Accelerated Drug Discovery [Podcast]

 Since its discovery nearly 50 years ago, the Enzyme-Linked Immunosorbent Assay (ELISA) has become the gold standard in diagnostics and drug evaluation studies.
 Using an ELISA, one can quantify a molecule of interest (e.g., protein, peptide, or hormone) in a liquid sample by immobilizing it on a microplate, using specific antibodies to bind that molecule, and detecting the particular binding with high sensitivity.
 The technique has remained popular, despite the emergence of other methods like flow cytometry, due to its specificity and versatility.

-In a recent podcast, three accomplished scientists discuss what makes the ELISA stand out and how it can be adapted to the rapidly evolving drug discovery scene.
+Three accomplished scientists discuss what makes the ELISA stand out and how it can be adapted to the rapidly evolving drug discovery scene.
+Key learning points:

 ELISA applications in drug discovery and development